SESAME-Synchrotron/CCD/docs/source/Control.rst

 Note: if no field name is given, Channel Access will by default use the .VAL field.

-A general structure of what you might see in an IOC in terms of records and fields is the following:
+A general structure of what you might write in an IOC in terms of records and fields is the following:

 .. code-block:: bash